South America Tours for Young Adults

 Lima to Rio: Coast to Coast

-Leonora, traveled in August
+Camilla, traveled in July

 Active travelers aged 20-35 conquer Huacachina's dunes, reach Machu Picchu's Sun Gate, and dive into Cusco's nightlife.
 La Paz's Death Road biking, Paraty's surf, and Rio's pulsing clubs await.
 Intimate groups of 12-16 foster lasting friendships.

-Anneliese, traveled in November
+Car, traveled in May

 South American thrills await ages 18-29 in Lima's Miraflores nightlife and Puerto Maldonado's Amazon wildlife.
 The route conquers Dead Woman's Pass to Machu Picchu and includes authentic Lake Titicaca homestays with local families.

-Lukas, traveled in September
+Shannon, traveled in February

 What people love about South America Tours for Young Adults

-- Real Peru
+- Real Peru (14 destinations)

 Really good tour!
 I enjoyed it a lot, I also travelled around Peru without tour.
 Comparing both these experiences tours take away stress and organise everything for you but are definitely more expensive and less flexible.
 However it was really well done